Yellow-mantled widowbird: Description

 Males are larger than females and acquire longer tails and striking black and golden yellow plumages in the breeding season.
 The mantle colour is either golden yellow, or in the case of the northeastern race, E. m. macrocercus, black.
 The yellow shoulders persist in all male plumages, whether breeding or non-breeding.

 Range and habitat

 Its natural habitat is subtropical or tropical seasonally wet or flooded lowland grassland.
-It is widely distributed in Africa, and is found in Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Malawi, Mali, Mozambique, Niger, Nigeria, Senegal, Sierra Leone, Sudan, Tanzania, Togo, Zambia and Zimbabwe.
-The distinctive race E. m. subsp. macrocercus occurs in Eritrea, Ethiopia, western Kenya and Uganda.
+It has a wide intra-tropical range of presence.